greg-js/clg/README.md

 You can overwrite (use a string, separated by whitespace or commas) or add to (use an array) these default settings on a project-by-project basis by including a `.clg.json` file in your project's root directory.

 - `sourceDirs`: An array (or comma-or-whitespace separated string) of top-level directories you want to edit files in.
 For example, you may want to add `layouts` or `partials` here if you want to use `clg` to edit files in those directories.
-- `types`: The filetypes to look for
+- `extensions`: The filetypes to look for
 - `supported`: `clg` will error out unless it detects any of these in the project's `package.json` or `Gemfile.lock`

 Here's an example of a project's `.clg.json`, which will make it work on any Node or Ruby project and look exclusively in the `layouts` directory for `ejs`, `md` and `markdown` files.
 It will also give you a `clg new article <title>` command to drop a new file in `./blog/posts`.